 This tour runs any day we reach a minimum of 6 people.

-Narrated scenic drive out of New Orleans and along the shores of Lake Pontchartrain to visit two plantations on the West Bank of the Old River Road: our Driver-Guide prepares you for a pilgrimage back in time to the Antebellum South.
+Our 13 passenger tour van with an excellent Driver-Guide will pick you up and begin your narrated scenic drive out of New Orleans.
+Driving along the shores of Lake Pontchartrain, we prepare you for a pilgrimage back in time to the Antebellum South.

 Guided tour of OAK ALLEY PLANTATION to admire this Louisiana jewel of Greek Revival architecture.
 Guides in period costumes will bring to life the stories of generations who lived on this land.
 They will share with you every detail of this mansion's history since 1830.
 Free time to walk around under a spectacular canopy of 28 giant live oaks around the mansion.

 From the River Road we see and hear all about WHITNEY, ST JOSEPH and EVERGREEN PLANTATIONS.